-You can find yachts available to rent in the Bahamas and in different dream destinations around the world on the Nautal website.
+You can find yachts rentals in the Bahamas and in different dream destinations around the world on the Nautal website.
 Flexible cancellation or changes up to 15 days before check in is allowed on selected boats.
 Check the conditions established with each boat owner.

-The Bahamas offers sun, sand, sea and so much relaxation.
-A yacht rental in the Bahamas gives you the freedom to explore wherever and whenever you want without restrictions, at a scale and pace that suits.
+A yacht trip in the Bahamas offers sun, sand, sea and so much relaxation.
+You will experience freedom like never before when you charter a yacht in the Bahamas, with the licence to explore wherever and whenever you want without restrictions, at a scale and pace that suits you and your party.
 You can travel from port to port, enjoying adventures and excursions in your own time and at your own speed.

-With temperatures above 20ºC the whole year round, and up to 700 beautiful islands, cays and atoils forming spectacular archipelagos for exploring and relaxing in paradise, yacht rentals in the Bahamas are the optimal choice for seeing the best of both worlds.
+With temperatures above 20ºC the whole year round, and over 700 beautiful islands, cays and atolls forming spectacular archipelagos for exploring and relaxing in paradise, yacht vacations in the Bahamas are the optimal choice for seeing the best of both worlds.
 View the islands from a constant panoramic point of view, as you cruise by and admire the spectacular scenery while sunbathing on the comfortable sunpads with a cocktail.
-The crystal clear water surrounding your yacht rental is a sublime temperature for cooling off and swimming with stingrays, beautiful tropical fish and coral reef.
+The crystal-clear water surrounding your Bahamas yacht rental is a sublime temperature for cooling off and swimming with stingrays and beautiful tropical fish by the coral reefs.

-Renting a yacht in the Bahamas costs from 4,140 dollars per day in high season and from 24,500 dollars per week.
+Chartering a yacht in the Bahamas costs from $4,140 per day in high season and from $24,500 per week.
 Yachts are generally rented with a captain and the most luxurious vessels come with a crew.
 Check the mandatory and included extras with the owner.
 Some factors that can influence the price are a type of boat, length, age, capacity, season, duration of charter, with or without a skipper, extras, etc.

-Do not worry if you are not confident in your navigation skills: you are easily able to hire a yacht complete with a skipper to get you safely where you want to go and back again.
+Do not worry if you are not confident in your navigation skills: you are easily able to embark on a skippered yacht trip in the Bahamas.
+Your skipper will likely be a local who will get you safely where you want to go and back again.
 While the sailing conditions in and around the Bahamas are generally mild with steady winds and calm seas, there are moments when storms can blow in, which is where the beauty of having a practised skipper in charge is beneficial.
 You can head to the cabin to stay dry and cosy while the captain expertly returns you all safely to dry land.

 Schooner Cays are 100% on our list.
 Explore this gorgeous sand bank and clear water area or alternatively, organise a private helicopter or jet experience and view this spectacular natural beauty from above.